Software used to be the hard thing about startups. Now software is easier, and networks are hard. The rare skill today is network bonding.

 Part 5 - Related Concepts

-Here’s an example you’re already familiar with: shares in your startup.
+Specifically, let’s take a look at the shares in your startup.
 Below is a simplified network bonding curve for how much equity your startup needs to pay teammates to join over time.
 As the strength of your startup gets stronger over time, you have to pay employees less to bond to it.
 There is more value in the growing network — including less risk — for the employees.

 You’ve experienced this yourself.
 You never called it a “network bonding curve” but it was implicitly there.
 In the future this will become more explicit, measured and standardized.
 Network Bonding Theory will become as discussed and as visible to startups from day one as things like Product Market Fit and 1000 True Fans.